nixargh/roly-poly-vpn/README.md

 ## Systemd
 I want to use it as systemd service and I prepared a unit file plus a piece of audit config, but both methods of providing password (--ask, passwd-file) don't work when `roly-poly-vpn` is started by systemd.
-I'm going to find another way or fix some of these method but it doesn't work as expected right now.
+I'm going to find another way or fix some of these methods but it doesn't work as expected right now.
 So run it from your session somehow.